personium/app-uc-directory/README.md

 # How to deploy
 Watch the [demo (don't forget to turn on the caption) on youTube](https://www.youtube.com/watch?v=gw7z0rV8ZDo&feature=youtu.be).

-1. Log on to the target App Cell from Cell Manager.
+1. Log on to the target App Cell (e.g. directory) from Cell Manager.
 1. Install the BAR file (app-uc-directory.bar) to the target App Cell.
+1. Set the box's schema URL correctly.
 1. Create an App account and assign DirectoryOwner role to it.
-1. Download and reflect the account information to register_directory_entry.js
+1. Download the file (register_directory_entry.js) and reflect the account information.

         /*
          * Replace the "***" with a valid App account name that have permission